betafcc/fv-fullstack-challenge/README.md

 Note the support for pagination, which enables infinite scroll on `feed` and `vault` pages.

-I was asked to leave comments on how to make the back end better, but to be honest, given the simplicity of the model, I'm not very critical of the functionalities.
+I was asked to leave comments on the limitations of the api and backend, but to be honest, given the simplicity of the model, I'm not very critical of the functionalities.
 Here are some comments about it anyway:

 - I noticed that jsonplaceholder supports pagination via query params and that return relevant headers, so that is good.

-- I **would not** choose graphql for such a data model, as it is really the perfect use-case for REST-style API, and to transfer to GraphQL would require a lot of boilerplate on the resolvers, specifically the cumbersome data loaders to avoid [N+1 query problem](https://www.freecodecamp.org/news/n-plus-one-query-problem/).
+- Although I like graphql, I **would not** choose it for such a simple data model, as it is really the perfect use-case for REST-style API, and to transfer to GraphQL would require a lot of boilerplate on the resolvers, specifically the cumbersome data loaders to avoid [N+1 query problem](https://www.freecodecamp.org/news/n-plus-one-query-problem/).

-- It could be improved by returning only the fields used on frontend, but with such a small model I would say that's nitpicking.
+- It could be improved by returning only the fields used on frontend, or that we could save a request by having posts and comments be fetched in one go, but with such a small model I would say that's nitpicking.

 - Maybe it's worth mentioning that the API don't support user auth, which in a real Next project I would use NextAuth, and handle the tRPC context accordingly.